insight

 • Eligibility for group or dividend programs

-Cost, however, is just one factor when shopping for a CA workers’ comp policy.
+Cost of premiums, however, is just one factor when shopping for a California workers’ comp policy.
 Employers should also consider the services provided by the insurer, their familiarity with the industry, the doctors in their network and the accessibility of their claims adjusters.

 Where can employers get workers’ comp for their California business?

-To obtain a CA workers’ comp policy, employers generally have three choices:
+To obtain California workers’ comp policy, employers generally have three choices:

 1. Purchase coverage from a licensed, independent insurance company